Pshy0/pshy_merge/README.md

 If several modules use the keyboard and mouse, they may obviously conflict.
 This cannot be fixed yet.

-If a module calls a function itself (unfortunately this is frequent), then this event will be raised to all modules, including the ones not expecting it.
+If a module calls an event itself (unfortunately this is frequent), then this event will be raised to all modules, including the ones not expecting it.
 Avoid calling an event yourself after initialization, unless your REALY want all modules to receive the event.
 For instance, if you call `eventNewPlayer()` yourself, then all modules will receive this call.
 If several modules do so, then the event will be called that many times.